-Behavioral interventions for children go far beyond changing poor behavior.
-The development of the theory of behavior modification completely altered the way people of the time thought about children’s motivation to behave.
-Studies on behavior modification began with behaviorist experts B.F.
-Skinner and Ivan Pavlov.
-Regardless of their methods of research, they were able to develop techniques that behavior strategists still use today, decades later.
-Jay Belsky, a psychology professor, asserts, “We now have a better idea why rewards work better than punishment with pre-adolescent children.”
+Regardless of their methods of research, scientists and psychologists were able to develop techniques that teachers, tutors, and behavior strategists still use today, decades later.
+Jay Belsky, a psychology professor, states, “We now have a better idea why rewards work better than punishment with pre-adolescent children.”

 Types of Behavioral Interventions

-The three types of behavioral interventions are reinforcement, punishment, and extinction.
-A common misconception about these intervention types is that one method is better than another.
+The two main ways to apply behavioral interventions to improve your child’s academics are through reinforcement and punishment.
+A common misconception about these intervention types is that one method is always better than another.
 In reality, however, they function in different ways and guide behavior in different directions.

 Reinforcement for Behavioral Interventions

-Reinforcement increases the likelihood that a behavior will occur more frequently in the future.
-It can occur through the child coming into contact with a desirable consequence, or having a negative consequence taken away.
+Reinforcement more commonly knows as rewards, increase the chance that a behavior will occur more in the future.
+It can occur through the child coming into contact with a desirable consequence or having a negative consequence taken away.

-An example of delivering a desirable consequence would be giving the child praise upon completing the desired behavior.
+An example of delivering a desirable consequence would be giving the child praise after completing an assignment.

-On the other hand, an example of taking away a negative consequence would be to eliminate a ban on computer usage upon completion of the desired behavior.
+On the other hand, an example of taking away a negative consequence would be to give them a one get-out-of-chores day for finishing their assignment.

 Punishment for Behavioral Interventions

-An example of delivering an undesirable consequence would be a spanking when the child acts out.
+An example of delivering an undesirable consequence would be getting scolded or yelled at when the child receives a bad grade.

-An example of taking away a positive consequence is a parent taking away video games because the child has not finished with his or her homework.
+An example of taking away a positive consequence is if you were to take away their access to video games because they received a bad grade.

 Strategic Effects of Modifying Behavior

-While science-based techniques improve how behaviorists design their intervention programs, you need specific strategies to use at home.
-With consistency and proven methods, you can start changing your child’s behavior.
-Whether or not you have positive reinforcers at home such as reward systems to help, you also need a behavior program to assist you in later years.
+While data-driven methods work inside the scientist’s lab, you need specific strategies to use at home.
+With consistency and proven methods, you can start changing your child’s behavior and therefore improve your child’s academics.
+Whether or not you have positive reinforcers at home such as reward systems to help, you also need a behavior program to assist you if and when the going gets tough.